 Get the Kids Involved

-Yep, I say it.
+The first day of school arrived.
+Ms. Sneed addressed her brand-new math students.
 “Hey, this set of task cards will let me know what you know and what you don’t know.
 I’ll be using this to figure out what I need to teach a little and what I need to teach a lot.”
-It’s no secret.

 Use Results to Inform Instruction